Kong/kubernetes-ingress-controller/README.md

   Protect your services using authentication methods of your choice.
 - **Declarative configuration for Kong**
   Configure all of Kong using CRDs in Kubernetes and manage Kong declaratively.
+- **Gateway Discovery**
+  Dynamically provision and scale your Kong Gateway deployments for KIC to discover.

 ## Get started